-Every part on your car is held with bolts and without a good socket set, you won't be able to even change the oil.
-A socket set has different size socket, extensions, and one or two ratchets.
-You will be using it for every time you fix your car.
+Every car owner must have a toolset.
+Basic tool set needs to have 6mm to 19mm socket, extensions, ratchet, Allen keys.
+You will be using it every time you work on your car.
 No kidding.
 If you don't have a socket set we highly recommend you invest on a good set as it will pay in the long run.

 One of the most important tools you will need to fix your car at home is an OBD2 scanner.
 They are inexpensive and easy to use, even if you have never touched one in your life.

 All cars made since 1996 have what is called and OBD-II port.
 It stands for Onboard Diagnostic.
 The OBD2 port is located under the dash above the brake pedal.
 You can plug an OBD2 scanner into the port to read, erase fault codes (also called Diagnostic Trouble DTC) codes.

 OBD2 scanners cost anywhere from $15 to $200.
 The cheap units can read fault codes, provide the code and clear the fault codes.
 The most expensive scanners that cost between $100-$200 can troubleshoot not just the check engine light but also the transmission, ABS, SRS, Airbag, and transmission to name a few.